charleskasuba/hacker-zone/basic2.md

-in kali linux we will find  and others from github rep
+in kali linux we will find the following tools  and others from github rep